 BC Housing is responsible for funding and administering the Women’s Transition Housing and Supports Program.
 We provide the support and resources necessary for implementation of the Program, which is delivered through our service providers.
 Each service provider enters into a service agreement with us, the term of which is typically three years.

 Reviews, data collection & reports

 During the term of your agreement, we conduct annual financial reviews and approve the annual operating budgets.
 Service providers are also required to provide quarterly data collection reports.
-To learn more, watch the data collection video tutorial.

 Domestic Violence Safety Planning Online Training

 This training was developed through a partnership between BC Housing and the Community Safety and Crime Prevention Branch, in collaboration with the Ending Violence Association of BC, BC Society of Transition Houses, and Police Victim Services of B.C.
 The training is a practical resource to assist front-line service providers working with women, children, and families impacted by domestic violence.
 The training includes core elements and tools of safety planning that can be adapted to different circumstances.

 The 8-10 hour domestic violence safety planning training builds on the work of the province’s Domestic Violence Action Plan and consists of seven modules covering a range of topics including: